Pgamboan/Proyecto-FIS/Draft2ndIncrement.md

 ### Design phase.

 In this process we focused on using the information collected in the analysis stage to design the product.
-Our main task in the design stage is to develop an accurate model or specifications for the product.
+Our main task in the design stage is to develop an accurate for the product.

 #### Deployment diagram.
 Description: This diagram show how hardware and software interact with each other to work properly.
 To a large extent, these diagrams perfectly describe how the software fits into and interacts with a hardware system.
 Also, they help show which software element is being deployed by a particular type of hardware.